Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s worth noting that dedicated security chips aren’t a new concept.
 Many computer motherboards have a Trusted Platform Module (TPM) chip that serves the same purpose, albeit with less flexibility.

-What does the Titan M2 chip do?
+What does the Titan M2 chip do for Pixel?

 Unlike the main SoC that performs general-purpose tasks, a dedicated security chip like the Titan M2 executes very few functions.
 This vastly reduces the number of potential attack vectors since most software cannot directly interact with the security chip.